Jump Stack Table

 15return20xB30xC0

-The Jump Stack Table has 2 extension columns, rppa and ClockJumpDifferenceLookupClientLogDerivative.
+The Jump Stack Table has 2 auxiliary columns, rppa and ClockJumpDifferenceLookupClientLogDerivative.

 1. A Permutation Argument establishes that the rows of the Jump Stack Table match with the rows in the Processor Table.
 The running product for this argument is contained in the rppa column.